-Access to essential medicines and other health technologies to treat life-threatening illnesses have helped millions of people lead long and productive lives.
+Access to essential medicines and other health technologies to treat life-threatening illnesses has helped millions of people lead long and productive lives.
 However, global availability does not necessarily translate into equitable access to lifesaving health products in low- and middle-income countries.
 Ensuring that the right medicines and health supplies are available at the right place, at the right time, in the right amounts, and at affordable prices entails complex planning and effective supply management.
 Warehousing, inventory management, and distribution processes must be carefully managed to mitigate variations in both the demand and supply of health products.

-SIAPS also recognizes that interventions must address the interrelated health system components that are critical for good warehousing, inventory management, and distribution system performance, including governance, human resources capacity building, information systems, financing, and service delivery.
+SIAPS also recognized that interventions must address the interrelated health system components that are critical for good warehousing, inventory management, and distribution system performance, including governance, human resources capacity building, information systems, financing, and service delivery.

 Given the wide variation in country-level supply chains, the SIAPS approach focused on providing locally relevant and feasible interventions that strengthened the system as a whole.
 These ranged from improving warehouse layout design and basic warehousing operations management to implementing advanced, automated warehouse network designs equipped to provide effective customer service, maintain optimum inventory levels, and ensure cost effectiveness.